KyleAMathews/typography.js/README.md

 http://kyleamathews.github.io/typography.js

 ## Why
 Typography is a complex *system* of interrelated styles.
-100s of declarations on dozens of elements must be in harmonious order.
+100s of style declarations on dozens of elements must be in harmonious order.
+Trying one design change can mean making dozens of tedious recalculations and CSS value changes.
 Creating new Typography themes with CSS feels hard.
-Trying one design change can mean making dozens of tedious recalculations and CSS value changes.

-Typography.js is an effort to provide a vastly simpler way to define and explore typography designs.
+Typography.js provides a vastly simpler way to define and explore typography designs.

 You provide configuration to the Typography.js JS api and it uses its